MithunChowda/hacktrekweb/README.md

 CLONE THE REPOSITORY:

     git clone https://github.com/MithunChowda/hacktrekweb
-now change the directory to where the app is located and run it using burp scuit as it is required in tghe furthur steps
+now change the directory to where the app is located and run it using burp suit as it is required in tghe furthur steps

 check out the vulnurabilities to learn how to bypass them ;)